Ski flying: Planica versus Oberstdorf

 The world record stayed in Planica for four years, during which the K-point at Velikanka bratov Gorišek was upgraded to 165 m in time for the inaugural Ski Flying World Championships in 1972, which eventually superseded International Ski Flying Week.
 This new event was sanctioned a year earlier by the FIS at their 28th International Ski Congress in Opatija, Croatia (then a part of Yugoslavia).
-Much like in 1938 when the discipline received official recognition from the FIS, another milestone had been reached as ski flying was now granted its own world championship-level event on par with the Ski Jumping World Championships, having spent almost four decades as a mere 'special attraction' alongside its older and more prestigious sibling.
+Much like in 1938 when the discipline received official recognition from the FIS, another milestone had been reached as ski flying was now granted its own world championship–level event on par with the Nordic World Ski Championships in ski jumping, having spent almost four decades as a mere 'special attraction' alongside its older and more prestigious sibling.

 With no world records set at the 1972 event, the organisers in Oberstdorf got to work by upgrading their hill to a K-point of 175 m for the 1973 Ski Flying World Championships.
 Janez Gorišek was brought in to oversee the project following Heini Klopfer's death in 1968.
 With the gauntlet laid down, the results were showcased immediately when Heinz Wossipiwo set a world record of 169 m in Oberstdorf.
 Determined to claim the world record for himself, Walter Steiner – the reigning Ski Flying World Champion – jumped 175 m and 179 m but crashed heavily on both attempts, sustaining a concussion and a fractured rib.
 He would finish the event with a silver medal, behind winner Hans-Georg Aschenbach.

 A year later in Planica, in front of a 50,000-strong crowd, Steiner finally achieved the world record he had been striving for, landing a jump of 169 m to equal that of Wossipiwo in 1973.
 Spectators were astonished and the event organisers momentarily bewildered, as Steiner had landed well beyond the markers used to indicate distance alongside the hill, which only went as far as the existing K-point of 165 m.
 For the first time since their respective hills had been built, the competition was levelled between Oberstdorf and Planica.
-On the next day of the event in the latter, Steiner tried to go even further: he landed at 177 m but fell down on what was almost flat ground, although this time he managed to walk away (albeit on unsteady legs) with only cuts to his face.
+On the next day of the event in the latter, Steiner tried to go even further: he landed at 177 m but fell down on what was almost flat ground, although this time he managed to walk away – albeit on unsteady legs – with only cuts to his face.